Hunting Opportunities at Ohio Preserves

 Hunting FAQs

-Our 2023 Morgan Swamp hunting permit application period will be open from July 15th through August 15th.
+• Our 2023 Morgan Swamp hunting permit application period was open from July 15th through August 15th.
+The permit application period is now closed.

-Our 2023 Edge of Applachia hunting permit application period will open in August.
-More information will be available soon.
+Our 2023 Edge of Applachia hunting permit application period opened on August 21 and is now closed.

 Applications may be accepted after the initial application period at the discretion of preserve staff based on permit availability.